SilkRose/Pony/stories/sagwa-in-sanctuary/01-how-sagwa-got-to-equestria.md

-# Chapter 1: How Sagwa Got To Equestria
+# How Sagwa Got To Equestria

 Sagwa rode on top of Fluttershy's head, while her two siblings, Sheegwa, and Dongwa, rode on Fluttershy's back.
 She was taking them to a friend who might be able to help them get back home.